ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(emp1 instanceof Object); // true
 ```

 ## Question 38.
-Describe Object-Based inheritance in JavaScript.

- Object-based inheritance also called prototypal inheritance in which we one object inherit from another object without invoking a constructor function.
+How does Object.create method works JavaScript?

-The ECMAScript 5 **Object.create()** method is the easiest way for one object to inherit from another.
+The ECMAScript 5 **Object.create()** method is the easiest way for one object to inherit from another, without invoking a constructor function.

 **For instance:**